Break-Through-Tech/KPMG-1F-ai-research-intelligence-agent-for-business-insight-translation/README.md

 ## 🎯 **Project Highlights**

-**Example:**

 -Building a RAG (Retrieval-Augmented Generation) agent: parse AI research papers with PyMuPDF → chunk & embed the text with OpenAI's text-embedding-3-small → store/retrieve in ChromaDB → summarize and translate findings into business implications with OpenAI gpt-4-mini, always citing the source.

 -Success looks like: the system consistently retrieves relevant papers for a business question, accurately summarizes key points without losing important context, and its output (relevance, accuracy, business usefulness) holds up under KPMG stakeholder review.

--Milestone #1 (Sept 30): data exploration/preprocessing, an evaluation framework with benchmark queries, and a baseline retrieval pipeline. -Milestone #2 (Oct 31): full retrieval + summarization pipeline, business-translation prompt engineering, and initial accuracy evaluation. --Milestone #3 (Nov 30): output refinement, a lightweight UI/interaction layer, and final documentation.
+-Milestone #1 (Sept 30): data exploration/preprocessing, an evaluation framework with benchmark queries, and a baseline retrieval pipeline.

+-Milestone #2 (Oct 31): full retrieval + summarization pipeline, business-translation prompt engineering, and initial accuracy evaluation. -

+-Milestone #3 (Nov 30): output refinement, a lightweight UI/interaction layer, and final documentation.
 Developed in partnership with KPMG as part of the Break Through Tech AI Studio program.

 ---